bglezseoane/gitcher/README.md

 # gitcher

 A git switcher.
-It facilitates the switching between git profiles,importing configuration settings such as name, email and user signatures.
+It facilitates the switching between git profiles, importing configuration settings such as name, email and user signatures.

 ## Purpose